asdyxcyxc/FULLSHADE.github.io/_pages/about.md

 permalink: /about.html
 ---

-I currently specializes in Windows exploit development and security research.
-I spends the majority of his time competing in Cybersecurity Capture-The-Flags (CTFs) and hunting new security flaws while performing independent software security audits.
-I also enjoy producing and disclosing 0-Days, and CVE's through MITRE ATT&CK
+I currently specialize in Windows exploit-development and software security research.
+I spend the majority of my time researching various aspects of Kernel-Level Windows internals and conducting malware analysis reporting assessments.
+In my free time, I enjoy competing in Cybersecurity Capture-The-Flags (CTFs) and hunting new security flaws while performing independent software security audits.
+I also enjoy producing and disclosing 0-Days while working with various companies to ensure the security of their products.
+Collecting CVE's through MITRE ATT&CK tends to be a product of this.
+My skill-set ranges from low-level binary/reverse engineering to conducting malware assessments.
+Outside of the realm of computer security I also tend to enjoy a good game of Chess.

+Cheers!

 Certifications